links

 Covenant MUD's MUD Connector Listing

-Our listing on The MUD Connector, because why not?
+Our listing on The MUD Connector.
+I know the MUD is down indefinitely, but why not?

 Covenant MUD is built on SmaugFUSS, which is a "fixed up" Smaug MUD.
 SmaugMuds.org is a good resource for reading up on the current state of Smaug MUDs.
 From their own meta tags: "SmaugMuds.org is a community center where Smaug MUD admins can come to discuss issues relating to Smaug, SWR, AFKMud, and the ongoing project to find and eliminate as many bugs in the stock Smaug and SWR codebases as possible."